 UI design involves creating visual elements that users engage within software applications.
 For example, in a mobile banking app, UI design includes buttons, icons for services like account balances, and easy navigation for tasks such as transferring money.

-The four pillars of UI design are:
+The 4 pillars of UI design are:

-To improve UI design skills, practice using design tools like Figma or Sketch, study design principles, desire feedback and stay up to date with the latest trends and techniques in the field.
+To improve UI design skills, practice using design tools like Figma or Sketch, study design principles, desire feedback, and stay up to date with the latest trends and techniques in the field.